Nullmage/express-throttle/README.md

   // 'bucket' will be an object with the following structure:
   /*
     {
-      "size": Number, (max number of tokens this bucket can have) "period": Number, (time in ms it takes to replenish all tokens) "tokens": Number, (current number of tokens)
+      "tokens": Number, (current number of tokens)
       "mtime": Number, (last modification time)
       "rtime": Number (time until next reset)